Scone

 Scone is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Scone, as per the latest Census evaluation, 84.7% of dwellings were houses with the remaining 15.2% comprising semi-detached homes, apartments, and other types.
-This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+In Scone, as per the latest Census evaluation, 84.7% of dwellings were houses while 15.2% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
 Home ownership in Scone stood at 33.2%, with mortgaged dwellings at 35.1% and rented ones at 31.7%.
 The median monthly mortgage repayment was $1,603, lower than Regional NSW's average of $1,733.
-Median weekly rent in Scone was recorded at $290, compared to Regional NSW's $330.
+The median weekly rent in Scone was recorded at $290, compared to Regional NSW's $330.
 Nationally, Scone's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing